ophub/amlogic-s9xxx-armbian/README.md

 The mainline u-boot is automatically installed by default, which can better support the use of kernel series 5.10 and above.
 If you choose not to install, please specify in the `third` input parameter, such as `armbian-update 5.4.160 stable no`

+The `headers` files in the kernel is installed in the `/use/local/include` directory.
+When compiling the application, add `-I /usr/local/include` to the `CFLAG` parameter of `GCC` to find the headers files.

 - ### Install Docker Service

 Login in to armbian → input command: